blockexplorer/old-blockexplorer-php/README.rst

 2013 and had to get back to working on TurnKey (we had a release coming out).
-I was planning on getting back to this in a few weeks, put everything into working order and then release the code in working condition but additional delays have convinced me it would be a better idea publish the incomplete development code rather than continue to sit on it.
+I was planning on getting back to this in a few weeks, put everything into working order and then release the code in working condition.
+Unfortunately that didn't happen and continuing details have convinced me it would be a better to just publish the incomplete development code rather than continue to sit on it.

 This way perhaps it can at least serve as a useful educational resource for people interested in Bitcoin.
 OK, so maybe I'm also secretly hoping someone will be interested in this enough to pick up the gauntlet and make some progress until I get back to this.